a0a7/GreggRecognition/paper/paper.md

 Shorthand, also known as pen stenography, is a family of writing systems for English and other languages that emerged out of a need for a fast and efficient writing system in a pre-digital age.
 Of the many English shorthand systems, Gregg shorthand is the most prevalent
-(Zhai et al., 2018).
-While largely made obsolete by general-purpose computers, the cultural and legal value within old shorthand documents means that being able to efficiently scan shorthand documents into modern computer systems holds significant value.
-This investigation explored the implementation of a model built around a Gated Convolutional Neural network for purposes of handwritten text recognition of Gregg shorthand.
-An accuracy of 0.04 was achieved after minimal training.
-The finalized model is freely licensed and made available online for public access.
+[@zhai2018].
+This paper presents GreggRecognition, a novel deep learning tool for handwritten text recognition of Gregg shorthand made for the purpose of preservation of shorthand documents with historical value.

 # Statement of need